nstuyvesant/baldr/README.md

 2. Make sure prerequisites are installed.
 If Homebrew was already installed, be sure to run `brew doctor` and address any issues before installing other brew packages.

-3. Type `git clone https://github.com/nstuyvesant/baldr.git && cd baldr && npm install` to clone the project and install dependencies

-4. Type `brew services start postgresql` to start PostgreSQL (if not already running)
+3. Type `brew services start postgresql` to start PostgreSQL (if not already running)

+4. Type `git clone https://github.com/nstuyvesant/baldr.git` to clone the project

+5. Type `cd baldr && npm install` to connect to the directory and install NodeJS dependencies

-5. Type `psql -d postgres -f db_create.sql` to create the vr database and populate it with sample data for a cloud called acme.perfectomobile.com with a snapshot for 2018-06-12
+6. Type `psql -d postgres -f db_create.sql` to create the vr database and populate it with sample data for a cloud called acme.perfectomobile.com with a snapshot for 2018-06-12

-6. Type `npm install && sudo npm start` (must use sudo npm start on macOS because we're using TCP port 80)
+7. Type `sudo npm start` (must use sudo npm start on macOS because we're using TCP port 80)

 ### Testing